-With the Video Stereo Audio Balun, you can transmit composite baseband video and audio signals across Category 3 or better unshielded twisted-pair (UTP) cable, which is already wired into most commercial sites.
-Use pairs of Baluns to transmit standard NTSC, PAL, or SECAM composite video with stereo audio: The Balun near the media source takes a single composite baseband video signal from 75-ohm coaxial cable, as well as left and right audio signals from two 600-ohm phono cables, converts the signals, and transmits them over UTP cable to the other Balun, which converts them back and sends them to their destination.
+With the Video Mono Audio Balun, you can transmit two pairs of composite baseband video and mono audio signals across Category 3 or better unshielded twisted-pair (UTP) cable, which is already wired into most commercial sites.
+Use pairs of Baluns to transmit composite video with mono audio: In a normal two-way (full-duplex) application, the Balun on each end takes a single composite baseband video signal and a monaural audio signal from 600-ohm RCA type phono cables, converts the signals, and transmits them over UTP cable to the other Balun, which converts them back and sends them to their destination.
+(If your application needs both sets of signals to travel in the same direction, the Baluns can do this too.)

-Connect the Video Stereo Audio Balun to a site's structured cabling through a modular wall jack in the work area.
-Each Balun has a BNC connector and two RCA connectors at one end and an RJ-45 jack at the other end.
+Connect the Video Mono Audio Balun to a site's structured cabling through a modular wall jack in the work area.
+Each Balun has four RCA connectors at one end and an RJ-45 jack at the other end.